 In a nutshell, they started to be more self-critical – and in some cases an awful lot more self-critical.
-They had to give up many flattering beliefs about their cherished ego and adopted a loving but self-critical stance towards themselves like a kind but strict parent.
+They had to give up many flattering beliefs about their cherished ego and adopt a loving but self-critical stance towards themselves – like a kind but strict parent.
 I admit that this task is not easily accomplished alone because nobody likes to criticise themselves.
-However, the successes that I had with my clients shows that the dismantling of our overly cherished ego is the way to get rid of head pressure.
+However, the successes that I had with my clients show that the dismantling of our overly cherished ego is the way to get rid of head pressure.

 Tara Springett is a fully qualified and licensed psychotherapist and Buddhist teacher who has specialised in working with people who have trouble with kundalini symptoms.
 To make an appointment click here